Gul Khan Nasir: Muslim League

 After Kalat's accession to Pakistan in 1948, the KSNP broke up.
 The Khan of Kalat, Ahmedyar Khan joined the Muslim League after the accession but was hesitant to do it alone so he sent Mir Ajmal Khan to Mir Ghaus Bakhsh Bizenjo and Gul Khan Nasir to persuade them into joining the Muslim League with the Khan.
 Both Gul Khan and Ghaus Bakhsh thought that joining the ML would provide them the platform they needed to raise the voice for Kalat's rights.
-But within days they realized that they would never be able to achieve what they wanted while they were in the Muslim League.
-So they left the ML never to return to it ever again.
+But at the end they decided not to join the Muslim League..